 International students are allowed to work up to 20 hours per week during academic periods, and up to 40 hours per week during breaks and summer.

 International students seeking employment who DO NOT already have a Social Security Card must have a job or job offer BEFORE he or she can apply for a Social Security number.
-International students must follow the procedures listed below:
+International students must follow the procedures outlined on the International Student Services website.

 F1 and J1 Visa Status: